Equality and Diversity

 The Equality Act 2010, which provides the basic framework of protection from discrimination, victimisation and harassment, came into force from 1 October 2010.

 The Act replaces all existing anti-discrimination laws (such as the Disability Discrimination Act 1995), and extends protection across a number of ‘protected characteristics’.
-These are race, gender, disability, age, sexual orientation, religion or belief, gender reassignment and pregnancy and maternity.
+These are race, sex, disability, age, sexual orientation, religion or belief, gender reassignment, pregnancy and maternity and marriage or civil partnership.

 The Act applies across services and public functions; premises; work; education; associations; and transport provision.